econdojo/econdojo/README.md

 Please send an [email](mailto:tanf@slu.edu) to me if you have any difficulty with links or downloads.
 Feel free to [sponsor](/sponsor.jpg) the open-source content of this homepage.

-&copy; Copyright 2024 Fei Tan.
-Made on Earth by humans.

 ## News

 * [Fall 2024 course on neural networks](https://github.com/econdojo/intro-nn) [3/10/24]